neobourbaki/Library/database/F8SMBHS0/F8SMBHS0_1.md

-Let $\gamma$ be the closed path bounding the unit disk in the first quadrant.
+Let $\gamma$ be the closed path bounding half the unit disk in the upper half-plane.
 Then

 $$
 \int_{\gamma} e^z \\, dz = 0.